 Step 1.
 Melt butter and set aside to cool slightly.

 Step 2.
-Meanwhile, measure oats, baking powder, salt and cinnamon into the blender (here’s the blender I use).
+Meanwhile, measure oats, baking powder, salt, and cinnamon into the blender (here’s the blender I use).
 Process on high until the mixture resembles flour, about one minute.

 Step 4.
 Add the butter and again, blend on high *for about one minute.

 Step 6.
 Stir the batter well.
 At this point the batter should be thin enough to *just* run off the spatula, but no thinner.
-If it doesn’t, add 1/4 cup water and re-blend.
+If it doesn’t, add ¼ cup water and re-blend.

 Step 8.
 Repeat with the remaining batter, stirring well before pouring onto the waffle iron.

-It is that simple!
+Making this oatmeal waffle recipe is that simple!

 - Make sure your lid is on tight and blend on high so that the tiny specks of oat flour incorporate well with the liquids and absorb them.
 If the oat flour is too large, it will not absorb the liquid properly and your batter could be runny.

 - My waffle iron came with a scoop that is just the right amount of batter for the waffle iron.
-Every waffle maker is different, but if I had to guess, I’d say use 1/2 to 3/4 cup batter.
+Every waffle maker is different, but if I had to guess, I’d say use ½ to ¾ cup batter.
 Remember that this batter is thick and will not spread to the edges of the iron, so be sure to use a spatula to get the batter to the edges.

 Note: I invested in a double waffle maker identical to this one, except I got mine at Walmart for half the price.
 It makes AMAZING waffles with deep pockets AND it is quick.
 I can’t recommend it enough!

 Another option is to place a piece of parchment or wax paper between each waffle and freeze in a stack.
-I haven’t tried this method myself because both parchment paper and wax paper are pricy (in my opinion), so I go with method #1.
+I haven’t tried this method myself because both parchment paper and wax paper are expensive (in my opinion), so I go with method #1.
 It’s the cheapest and it works.

 A toaster is a great way to reheat frozen oatmeal waffles, assuming your toaster is large enough.
 You might have to break the whole waffle into halves or quarters so it fits.

-We don’t have a toaster, so we reheat in the oven.
+We don’t have a toaster, so we reheat it in the oven.
 I place frozen waffles directly on a rack in the middle of the oven and turn the oven to 350F.
 By the time our oven preheats, the waffle is ready.

 Note: My oven takes an eternity to preheat, so the waffle is in there for a good 10-15 minutes.
 Your oven probably preheats faster, so the first time you reheat a waffle, use a timer and check on it every 5 minutes or so.
 Once you know how fast (or long) it takes, you can set the timer for the total time the next time you re-heat.